Justified Representation in Approval-Based Committee Voting: Conclusions

 We have formulated a desirable property of approval-based committee selection rules, which we called justified representation (\jr).
-While this property is fairly easy to satisfy, it turns out that many well-known approval-based rules fail it.
+While \jr is fairly easy to satisfy, it turns out that many well-known approval-based rules fail it.
 A prominent exception is the \pav rule, which also satisfies a stronger version of this property, namely extended justified representation (\ejr).
-Indeed, \ejr characterizes \pav within the class of $\vecw$-\pav rules, and we are not aware of any other natural voting rule that satisfies \ejr (of course, we can construct voting rules that differ from \pav, yet satisfy \ejr, by modifying the output of \pav on profiles on which \ejr places no constraints on the output).
+Indeed, \ejr characterizes \pav within the class of $\vecw$-\pav rules, and we are not aware of any other natural voting rule that satisfies \ejr irrespective of the tie-breaking rule (of course, we can construct voting rules that differ from \pav, yet satisfy \ejr, by modifying the output of \pav on profiles on which \ejr places no constraints on the output).
 Perhaps the most pressing open question suggested by our work is whether there is an efficient algorithm for finding a committee that provides \ejr for a given profile.
+In particular, we would like to understand whether we can break ties in the execution of $\grav^T$ to always produce such a committee, and whether some tie-breaking rule with this property is polynomial-time computable.
 Also, it would be interesting to see if \ejr, in combination with other natural axioms, can be used to axiomatize \pav.

-Our analysis can be extended to approval-based variants of rules that provide fully proportional representation, such as Chamberlin--Courant's rule~\cite{ChCo83a} and Monroe's rule \cite{Monr95a}.
-Specifically, under a natural adaptation of these rules to approval ballots, where the scoring function associated with each voter is identical to her ballot, Chamberlin--Courant's rule is simply $(1, 0, \dots)$-\pav, and hence satisfes \jr, but not \ejr; also, Monroe's rule can be shown to satisfy \jr, but not \ejr.
-We omit the definitions of these rules and the formal statements and proofs of the respective results, as the focus of this paper is the analysis of classic approval-based rules.
+Concerning \semimix, an interesting algorithmic problem is whether there are efficient algorithm for checking the existence of committees satisfying these requirements.